 Some context.
 I was obsessed with goblins.
 Before tweens were talking about ‘goblin mode’, I spent a period in the mid-1990s – when I was, in fairness, a child – stoically convinced that a patch of sparse and ugly woodland near my grandmother’s house was inhabited by actual, living and breathing goblins.
 Mostly I think I liked the formulation of the word.
 (There is something particularly pleasing, onomatopoeic even, about its pair of syllables.)
 Slowly though, as with so many other parts of childhood, I left goblins behind.

-However, a spell spent teaching in southern Africa a few years ago re-acquainted me with goblins.
+However, a spell spent teaching in Africa a few years ago re-acquainted me with goblins.
 And specifically their online availability.
 The students and faculty I worked with were from South Africa, Zimbabwe, Eswatini and Mozambique.
 The business of teaching and socialising was conducted in every language going: isiZulu, isiXhosa, Shona, Afrikaans, English, Ndebele and numerous others.
 Cultural difference was the norm, but one thing united all staff and students: Zimbabwe had a goblin obsession.

 Some viewed it relatively seriously, expressing a belief in the tokoloshe – the water sprites found across traditional beliefs in Bantu-speaking cultures.
 Others dismissed it as another sign of Zimbabwe’s continued reputation as the ‘sick man’ of the region.
 Why blame structural problems when you can blame goblins?
 A cursory look at headlines in Zimbabwe’s press confirmed that goblins were a routine scourge of the nation’s infrastructure: